bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 19

 We see buildings but one very tall building stands out.
+We walk towards the tall building and don't see anything.